coreplex/navigator/README.md

 $menu->render('path/to/template.php');
 ```

+This package comes with a default template as an example.

 ### Rendering From the Menu

 To access the items in a menu use the `items` method or just pass the menu through a iterator.